 We genuinely don’t understand why these brands use leather—especially when they already sell jeans with vegan patches or make jeans with no patch at all.
 To avoid any “I accidentally bought leather” mishaps, we suggest not ordering from these brands online, because their websites don’t list leather in the descriptions even if the patches are made of it.
 To be safe, it’s best to shop at a physical store, where you can check the tag in person.

 Levi’s own website says that it has “always stood up for what’s right” and goes on and on about sustainability.
 But anyone who knows how violently cruel and unsustainable leather is knows that the company is trying to fool shoppers by greenwashing while it profits from the sale of unethical and environmentally devastating leather items.
+While the brand’s forward-thinking “Plant-Based 501” style is a good step, dropping leather patches altogether would be the truly innovative move.

 If you see a patch that looks like one of these, it’s made from paper and no cows were harmed for it: